serenity-rs/serenity/examples/README.md

 12 => Global Data: How to use the client data to share data between commands and events safely.
 13 => Parallel Loops: How to run tasks in a loop with context access.
       Additionally, show how to send a message to a specific channel.
+16 => SQLite Database: How to run an embedded SQLite database along the bot using SQLx
 ```

 2. Manually running: